XaviOutside/osclass/README.md

 2. Create a dump file of your osclass database and replace the backup.mysql.sql that you can find in the folder "migration".

-3. We need to copy the migration folder into the osclass container.
+3. We are going to copy the migration folder into the osclass container.

      # tar -cf - migration | docker exec -i <NAME_OSCLASS_CONTAINER>  /bin/tar -C / -xf -

-4. Now were are ready to run the osclass_init.sh script in order to import the files and database data into our volume containers.
+4. Now we are ready to run the osclass_init.sh script in order to import the files and database data into our volume containers.

      # docker exec -it <NAME_OSCLASS_CONTAINER> bash /osclass_init.sh